 This is what Jesus is for our lives, and it is what we should be in the lives of others.
 People who restore.
 People who shape an identity focused on hope.
 Witnesses to a life’s story unburdened by the shame of the past and whose future expectations are founded on forgiveness, healing, and welcoming.
 Now that’s a show I’d like to see and even take part in.

-Lowe Finney is a member of the speaking team at Ravi Zacharias International Ministries in Atlanta, Georgia.
+Lowe Finney is a member of the speaking and writing team at Ravi Zacharias International Ministries in Atlanta, Georgia.